abdullahnettoor/totality-grpc-user-service/README.md

 *   **Generated Code**: The generated Go code from the protobuf definition is located in the `pb/` directory.

----
+#

 ***Acknowledgment:** This assignment is a Coding Assessment given by Totality Corp for the purpose of a job opening.
-This project is completely created from scratch.*
+This project is completely created from scratch for the assessment.*